benitomartin/substack-newsletters-search-course/README.md

 QDRANT__URL=your_qdrant_url_here
 ```

 Use the provided Makefile commands to create/delete, index, and manage your Qdrant collections.
-The ingest from SQL command will bulk upload all articles from Supabase to Qdrant without using Prefect.
+The ingestion from SQL command will bulk upload all articles from Supabase to Qdrant without using Prefect.

 ```bash
 make create-qdrant-collection